SatoshiUnit/ET_model/README.md

 3. After the winner's proposal, its ticket is **burned** (permanently removed from the network), and simultaneously a new ET is **minted** (generated) to reiterate the primary market exchange.

 A **_secondary ET market_** emerges exactly because of the **_forward nature_** of ETs.
 ETs may also come with a maturity, requiring that the proposing right be executed within a certain number of forthcoming blocks.

+## The Model

+We investigate the proposer's decision to sell the ET in the secondary market.
+Taking the primary ET market as exogenous, we model the secondary market as an auction of proposing rights, with the timing of the sale being endogenous.
+The model includes the following elements:

+- **Risk-neutral, revenue/MEV-maximizing seller/ET holder** $\mathcal{S}$ with a discount rate $d \in (0,1)$.
+- **Set of risk-neutral buyers** $i \in \mathcal{N} = \{1, \ldots, n\}$ with the same discount rate.
+Each buyer can exploit MEV (such as CEX-DEX arbitrage, atomic MEV) at a cost $\theta_i$, which is drawn i.i.d. from a distribution with support $[\underline{\theta}, \bar{\theta}]$.
+- For simplicity, we assume no capital requirements for buyers to participate in the auction.
+To endogenize participation, we may introduce a capital cost $K \geq 0$ to explore the optimal timing of buyer participation.
+- **Random variable** $\mathcal{R}$ represents the prize of execution layer rewards, which is the profit from winning the ET to exploit its issuance reward and MEV.
+- Without loss of generality, consider an ET ticket of maturity $T \in \mathbb{N}$, with discrete time intervals.